Lifestories and news

-Since 2017, ZOA provides monthly, unconditional cash to 30,000 people for up to seven months per year.
-At least 80% of cash is spend on food.
+ZOA reaches 10,430 people through monthly cash assistance projects in Monguno and Jere.
+At least 80% of cash is spent on food.
 The selected households who were eligible for the cash distributions are the most vulnerable like female headed families, pregnant and lactating mothers and elderly households.
 They generally have no resources left and had to use negative coping strategies such as survival sex, begging, eating fewer meals per day and generating large debts with friends and family.
 As a result of ZOA’s intervention, malnutrition percentages dropped, people became more food secure and women and girls are less vulnerable to violence and sexual exploitation.
-Despite warnings for famine this worst-case scenario was prevented in the project area.
-The cash was distributed through RedRose digital platform , an innovative system making use of e-cards and/or e-vouchers (bank cards).
+Despite warnings for famine this worst-case scenario was prevented in the project areas.
+The cash was distributed through RedRose digital platform, an innovative system making use of e-cards and/or e-vouchers (bank cards) and biometric authentication.

 Water and sanitation in overcrowded IDP camps

 If necessary, ZOA responds quickly to cholera outbreaks in its target areas.
 Due to over-congestion in IDP camps, cholera spreads quickly during rainy season.
-The outbreak in 2018 was one of the worst since the start of the crisis.
-ZOA coordinated the response in Jere/Old Maiduguri area and distributed soap and dehydration/water tablets.
-ZOA staff chlorinated waterpoints and hold hygiene campaigns to prevent spreading of cholera.
-As a result, cholera was under control in ZOA’s target area.
+ZOA coordinates the response in the Jere area and distributes soap and dehydration/water tablets.
+ZOA staff chlorinates waterpoints and hold hygiene campaigns to prevent spreading of cholera.
+As a result, cholera stays under control in ZOA’s target area.